Uftring Technology Center

 - Technology Help Center: Participants meet with certified Teachers of the Visually Impaired who have experience teaching technology to people with low vision and blindness to answer questions, assist with troubleshooting existing devices, and investigating potential technology options to make everyday life more accessible.

-- Braille and large print Bingo
+- Bingo and other games in Braille or large print

 - Transportation to and from Center-sponsored programs, events, and activities, such as Open House meals and other social events, using either one or both of the Center’s specialized vehicles, a Ford minibus and a Chevy minivan.